Soko9/unit_converter_fltr/README.md

 - Color palette for each unit category
 - Responsive design for portrait and landscape modes
 - No third party libraries were used
-- There is seven categories to to choose and more than 5 units for each category to convert
+- There is seven categories to choose from and more than 5 units for each category to convert into

 ## App Screenshots